 What is the Advantage of Fly Fishing?

 Fly fishing imitates tiny insects or other natural foods that trout and other fish like to eat.
-The advantage of fly fishing is that a fly rod can cast flies which are small and light. many of which would be too light to cast well with spinning tackle.
+The advantage of fly fishing is that a fly rod can cast flies that are small and light. many of which would be too light to cast well with spinning tackle.